Rahisaiful/wp-form-helper/README.md

 # wp-form-helper
-wordpress dynamically form and input field implementation system
+wordpress dynamic form and input field implementation system

 # How to use
 include wpFormHelper.php in your functions.php and make dynamic form any where .